How good an organisation’s supervisor is, and the types of leadership behaviours they use, affect overall safety performance.

 Supervisors recognised the importance of coaching, consultation, respect and effective safety systems.
 However, role demands and production pressures compromised their efforts to engage in safety leadership behaviours.
 Formal procedures concerning discipline that impacted their ‘‘power to’’ act in certain ways were a barrier.
 Autonomy in how they lead their teams in safety where supervisors can address, or change, a situation was critical in encouraging their efforts to engage in safety leadership.

 This study shows that supervisors’ safety leadership is just one of several responsibilities in their role.
-Production pressures, paperwork, proof of compliance, inadequately skilled employees and language barriers, hinder subcontractor attitudes to safety.
+Production pressures, paperwork, proof of compliance, inadequately skilled employees and language barriers, hinder subcontractor attitudes toward safety.
 But critically, the biggest hindrance to their efforts in engaging in safety leadership behaviours is when they feel that their actions are not supported by other supervisors and managers.
 Autonomy in their role is crucial.

 How Can You Support Your Supervisors?